 Is there an age requirement for your courses?

-There is no age limit.
+There is no age requirement.
 It is more important to ensure your student is enrolled at the right level and that they can maintain focus and engagement for the class duration.
-In general, our courses are designed for advanced students in grades 2–6.
+In general, our courses are designed for advanced students in grades 2–9.

 How many students are there in each class?

 There are about 10–16 students per class, depending on the course level.
-Honors Math 2 classes are limited to 14 students, while Honors Math 3-5 classes are limited to 16 students.
+Honors Math 2 classes are limited to 14 students, while our other classes are limited to 16 students.
 Our curriculum is designed to keep students active and engaged throughout class, and small class sizes lets our instructors focus on helping individual students.

 Do courses include homework and exams?

 Each year-round class has about 1–3 hours of homework per week.
 Depending on the course, students might have one or several exams to evaluate their learning.
 Our summer classes do not have exams.
 Instead, students complete a long-term project in each 9-week unit.
 They receive in-class and written feedback from their teacher that assists in revisions and provides a final rubric score.